TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 * Know how to store a value into a variable

 ## Assessment
-* written worksheet with predictions and results
+* Worksheet with predictions and results

 ##Materials/Preparation
 * [Do Now] - Project on screen
 * [Worksheet]
-* Read through the  and lesson so that you are familiar with the requirements and can assist students
+* Read through the Do Now, Worksheet, and lesson so that you are familiar with the requirements and can assist students.

 ## Pacing Guide
 | **Duration**   |     **Description**    |